The Codex

 What “game theory” means here

-In plain English, game theory studies strategic interaction.
-Your choice depends on what the other side might do, and their choice depends on what they think you will do.
+In plain English, game theory studies strategic interaction: your choice depends on what the other side might do, and their choice depends on what they think you will do.
+You do not need math for the useful version.
+You need better questions about incentives, information, commitment, risk, and repeated behavior.

 Game lens: Freelance work is a stack of small games: trust, fit, negotiation, scope, payment, renewal, capacity, and scale.
 If one layer is weak, the later layers get expensive.